themepark-dev/tp-docs/docs/themes/emby.md

 ![](/site_assets/{{ page.title.split()[0].lower() }}/organizr.png)

 ## 🛠️ Installation

+### Docker Mod

+!!! note  "Docker Mod 🐳"
+    Set the theme to `Light` as the [mod](https://github.com/GilbN/theme.park/blob/master/docker-mods/{{ page.title.split()[0].lower() }}/root/etc/cont-init.d/98-themepark) changes the `/dashboard-ui/modules/themes/light/theme.css` file

+### Subfilter

 !!! warning Subfiltering
+    Subfiltering can make your Emby instance unavailable remotely.
+Seems like they have some security features, or something breaks when changing the HTML.

     You need to subfilter the `</body>` instead of the `</head>` tag.
 See example below.

 ```nginx